-Performs a load as though $V=1$; i.e., with the address translation and protection, and endianness, that apply to memory accesses in either VS-mode or VU-mode.
-The effective address is the address of rs1.
+Performs a load as though V=1; i.e., with the address translation and protection, and endianness, that apply to memory accesses in either VS-mode or VU-mode.
+The effective address is the is rs1.
 The authorising capability for the operation is ddc.
 A copy of the loaded value is written to rd.

-CHERI fault exception when the authorising capability fails one of the checks listed below; in this case, CHERI data fault is reported in the mtval2 or stval2 TYPE field and the corresponding code is written to CAUSE.
+CHERI fault exceptions occur when the authorising capability fails one of the checks listed below; in this case, CHERI data fault is reported in the 'mtval2' or 'stval2' TYPE field and the corresponding code is written to CAUSE.